-COVID-19 pandemic has surely changed our lives.
-The whole world faced a global emergency that resulted in several limitations that governments ruled in order to try to limit spreading of the virus.
-Business activities suffered from these limitations and especially a category has been challenged by the pandemic: restaurants and cafes.
-Limitations imposed by governments limited the number of people allowed to stay inside a shop at the same time.
-In the worst cases, the limitations affected entirely the ability to dining at a restaurant or to drinking something in a cafe.
-Business owners had to reinvent themselves by enhancing food and drinks delivery and, for physical shops, by trying to add an e-commerce channel in order not to lose much money during the most severe lockdowns.
+The COVID-19 pandemic has changed our lives.
+The world faced a global emergency that resulted in several limitations that governments ruled to try to limit the spreading of the virus.
+Business activities suffered from these limitations, especially restaurants and cafes.
+Restrictions imposed by governments limited the number of people allowed to stay inside a shop at the same time.
+In the worst cases, the limitations affected entirely the ability to dine at a restaurant or to drink something in a cafe.
+Business owners had to reinvent themselves by enhancing food and drinks delivery and, for physical shops, by trying to add an e-commerce channel to not lose much money during the most severe lockdowns.

 The Role of COVID-19 Pandemic in Business Failures

-COVID-19 restrictions represented a big difficult for the business realities mentioned before, still, it often happens to read newspaper headings or to hear people stating that specific restaurants or cafes ran out of business due to the restrictions.
-These statements may often be misleading, as they may try to convince that COVID-19 is nowadays the only challenge that makes restaurants close forever.
-By looking around, you will not see all restaurants suddenly disappeared: you will see some of them effectively not existing anymore, but several others are still running like in the past.
-Is that COVID-19 pandemic has killed only certain restaurants and left alive all the other ones?
-The most evident answer is that restrictions have surely represented a challenge for these business places, but they are not automatically the reason why some places have closed forever.
-Everything lays in the ability of the single restaurant or cafe owner to deal with economic challenges provided by the pandemic.
-A good entrepreneur is able to face critic situations and stay open, while other else will be more than probable to fail.
+COVID-19 restrictions represented a significant difficulty for the business realities mentioned before, still, it often happens to read newspaper headings or to hear people stating that specific restaurants or cafes ran out of business due to the restrictions.
+These statements may often be misleading, as they may try to convince us that COVID-19 is nowadays the only challenge that makes restaurants close forever.
+By looking around, you will not see all restaurants suddenly disappeared: some of them effectively doesn't exist anymore, but several others are still running like in the past.
+Is the COVID-19 pandemic killing only certain restaurants and leaving all the other ones?
+The most evident answer is that restrictions have represented a challenge for these business places, but they are not automatically the reason why some places have closed forever.
+Everything lies in the ability of the single restaurant or cafe owner to deal with the economic challenges provided by the pandemic.
+A good entrepreneur can face critical situations and stay open, while others else will be more than probable to fail.

 A Personal Experience